-The experienced Social Security disability professionals at Disability Associates discuss the process of reporting an overpayment, including what actions to take and what mistakes to avoid.
+The experienced Social Security disability professionals at Disability Associates discuss the process of reporting overpayments, including what actions to take and what mistakes to avoid.

 Whether you receive benefits through Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI), you may receive an overpayment at some point down.
 If this occurs, it is important to understand how to proceed with what happens next.